klinge/tamashii/README.md

 TAMASHII transpiles to JavaScript and runs in the browser via `new Function()`.
 The transpiler is a single-pass regex transformer — TAMASHII is basically JavaScript wearing a very stylish kimono.
+Or you could think of Javascript as the isekai world where Tamashii is invoked.

+This is just an experiment at how to transpile some code into something else.
+The transpiler is brittle and it doesn't do anything or add any real value to Javascript.

+Don't use for anything but fun.

 ## Local development